GladysAssistant/v4-website/docs/dashboard/chart.md

 - daily data
 - monthly data

-If you want to verify that the background tasks are working properly, you can check in "Settings" => "Background tasks":
+If you want to check that the background tasks are working properly, you can check in "Settings" => "Background tasks":

 ![Background tasks](../../static/img/docs/en/dashboard/chart/background-tasks.jpg)